Social Security Chief Apologizes to Congress for Misleading Testimony on Overpayments

 “My goal — and SSA’s goal — is always to provide Congress with the most complete, accurate, and responsive information possible,” Kijakazi said.
 “We did not do that in this case and will use this experience to improve our communications with Congress going forward.”

-In an interview before she sent the apology, Rep. Greg Steube (R-Fla.) said Kijakazi “wasn’t being completely upfront” at the hearing, and he wondered whether she had “intentionally deflated the numbers.”
+In an interview before she sent the apology, Rep. Greg Steube (R-Fla.) said Kijakazi “wasn’t being completely upfront” at the hearing, and he wondered whether the agency had “intentionally deflated the numbers.”

-PREVIOUS COVERAGE: Lawmaker ramps up SSA oversight in effort to fix Social Security overpayments

 Meanwhile, in a Dec.
-12 interview, the Chairman of the Senate Finance Committee, Ron Wyden (D-Ore.), said she had damaged the agency’s credibility by “not telling the truth.”
+12 interview, the chairman of the Senate Finance Committee, Ron Wyden (D-Ore.), said the agency had damaged its credibility by “not telling the truth.”

-The hearing of the House Ways and Means Committee’s Subcommittee on Social Security focused on the agency’s record of sending out billions of dollars of benefit payments that it later concludes it never should have paid—and then, sometimes years later, demanding that the recipients pay the money back.
+The hearing of the House Ways and Means Committee’s Subcommittee on Social Security focused on the agency’s record of sending out billions of dollars of benefit payments that it later concludes it never should have paid — and then, sometimes years later, demanding the recipients pay the money back.

 The unexpected bills, which can total tens of thousands of dollars or more, can be devastating for the recipients.
 Many are disabled and struggling to get by on minimal incomes.